 If you are not from Wisconsin, and even if you are, you may be unaware that the middle of the state includes roughly a million acres of land geologically classified as the “Central Sands.”
-Here, the movement of prehistoric glaciers, specifically the Laurentide Ice Sheet, created a rugged terrain composed primarily of sand, gravel and localized deposits of fine-grained sediment.
+Here, the movement of prehistoric glaciers, specifically the Laurentide Ice Sheet, created a rugged terrain composed primarily of sand, gravel, and localized deposits of fine-grained sediment.
 Essentially, the area is a beach without an ocean.

 Thus far, “off the beaten path” has yet to create problems at any of Keiser’s properties.
-Time has proven that the courses bring an influx of jobs, revitalization and economic growth to their surrounding communities.
+Time has proven that the courses bring an influx of jobs, revitalization, and economic growth to their surrounding communities.
 Concurrently, Keiser’s courses, built to honor both the native terrain and the traditions of Scottish links golf, redefine the golfing experience and leave the golfer smitten by the raw beauty of the environment and humbled to play a course defined more by nature than by man.

 Although minimal earth was moved, and natural terrain and vegetation were deeply respected, the courses didn’t evolve without extremely hard work on the part of everyone involved.
-Four years of back-to-back course construction and adjustments is a lot to ask of any superintendent.
-When those courses cover 1480 sprawling acres, and the plan calls for growing out 166 combined acres of fescue fairways and 12 combined acres of bentgrass greens, an even more specific skillset is required.
+Four years of back-to-back course construction and adjustments is a lot to ask of any golf course superintendent.
+When those courses cover 1480 sprawling acres, and the plan calls for growing out 166 combined acres of fescue fairways and 12 combined acres of bentgrass greens, and even more specific skillset is required.